 Electrocatalytic Interface Engineering

 The Electrocatalytic Interface Engineering (German: Elektrokatalytische Grenzflächenverfahrstechnik, EGV) research department concentrates on technical interfaces of electrocatalytic devices.
 Examples of such technical interfaces are the catalyst layers, membranes or transport layers as well as their interfaces in e.g. fuel cells or electrolyzers.
-The central research question for the field of the research unit is: How to get the best possible structure for the functionality of a given interfacial layer or layer system?
+The central research question for the field of the research department is: How to get the best possible structure for the functionality of a given interfacial layer or layer system?

 M.Sc.
 Pascal Hauenstein